Mhackiori/DUMB/README.md

 ## 🧩 Abstract

 >Evasion attacks are a threat to machine learning models, where adversaries attempt to affect classifiers by injecting malicious samples.
-An alarming side-effect of evasion attacks is their ability to transfer among different models: this property is called transferability.
+An alarming side-effect of evasion attacks is their ability to transfer among different models: this property is called _transferability_.
 Therefore, an attacker can produce adversarial samples on a custom model to conduct the attack on a victim's organization later.
-Although literature widely discusses how adversaries can transfer their attacks, their experimental settings are pretty limited and far from being real.
+Although literature widely discusses how adversaries can transfer their attacks, their experimental settings are limited and far from reality.
 For instance, many experiments consider both attacker and defender sharing the same dataset, balance level (i.e., how the ground truth is distributed), and model architecture.
-In this work, we enhance the transferability landscape by proposing the rainbow table, a list of eighth scenarios that might occur during an attack by including different combinations of datasets, balance level, and model architectures.
-We then propose a novel testbed to evaluate the rainbow table, consisting in: 3 tasks with 2 datasets each, 4 types of balance levels, and 3 model architectures.
+In this work, we propose the **DUMB** attacker model.
+This novel transferability measurement framework analyzes the impact of **D**ataset so**U**rces, **M**odel architecture, and the **B*alance of the ground truth.
+We then propose a novel testbed to evaluate many state-of-the-art evasion attacks with DUMB; the testbed consists of three tasks with two datasets each, four types of balance levels, and three model architectures.
 Last, we analyze how different evasion attacks perform under different conditions.
-Through more than 20K of tests, we provide an in-depth overview of the importance of the rainbow table, and we show how different conditions might impact the attack's success.
+Through more than 12K tests, we proved the importance we provide an in-depth overview of the DUMB attacker model's importance, and we show how different conditions might impact the attack's success.

 <p align="right"><a href="#top">(back to top)</a></p>
 <div id="usage"></div>